pdhoward/gatsbystart/README.md

 # GatsbyStart

-A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
+A starter template to build and deploy a static websites
 ## Features

 - Contentful integration with ready to go placeholder content